The Best Soft and Chewy Peanut Butter Cookies Recipe (flourless)

 - Take your time making the hash marks.
 Although pressing down the cookies with a fork serves the purpose of flattening them for baking, it’s also what gives the cookies their pretty appeal.

 - Check cookies for doneness about a minute before the baking time is over.
-Some ovens run hotter than others and these cookies go from golden to burned very quickly.
+Some ovens run hotter than others and these cookies go from golden to dry to burned very quickly.

 - Store cooled cookies in an airtight container on the counter for up to two weeks.
 Cookies can be frozen for up to three months.